-Studying the past to confront future endeavours is one of the key principles of the Testerep project.
-By offering historical perspective on current issues like sea level rise and coastal defense in times of climate change, the project aims to contribute to the betterment of coastal protection policies.
-This will be achieved by, among other things, acquiring new insights into large-scale coastal morphodynamics, supplying new technologies for modeling & surveying, and serving as a platform for initiatives that raise awareness about past coastal development, current challenges and how these can sustainably be tackled in the future
+Studying the past to confront future challenges is one of the key principles of the Testerep project.
+By offering a historical perspective on current issues like sea level rise and coastal defense in times of climate change, the project aims to help improve coastal protection policies.
+This will be achieved by, among other things, offering new insights into large-scale coastal morphodynamics, testing new technologies for modeling & surveying, and serving as a platform for initiatives that raise awareness about past coastal development, current challenges and how these can be tackled sustainably in the future.

-The project partners, in dialogue with a wide variety of stakeholders and the general public, will make strong efforts to further valorise the output of the project.
+The project partners, in collaboration with a wide range of stakeholders, will endeavour to further valorise the output of the project.
 To this end, they will employ a continuous process of co-creation, which enables the transfer of ideas across scientific disciplines, objectives and backgrounds.
-Flemish and provincial authorities, coastal municipalities, various tourist services and various players from (marine and maritime) business and consultancy, among others, showed interest from the beginning in following up the project and further valorising the results together.
+Flemish and provincial government bodies, coastal municipalities, touristic services and various players from (marine and maritime) industry and consultancy, among others, showed interest in following the project from its onset and further valorising its results together.

-From the beginning of the project, three fixed valorisation trajectories will be initiated from the project, aimed both at the general public and professional stakeholders:
+From the beginning of the project, three fixed valorisation trajectories were launched, aimed both at the general public and professional stakeholders:

-- Additional citizen participation in the project (e.g. when acquiring samples),
+• Other opportunities for public participation in the project (e.g. for acquiring samples)

-Additionly, there is room within the project to create and shape new, promising ideas regarding coastal defense and Testerep.
-For example, the project is involved in a stage performance.
+Additionally, there is room within the project to create and shape new, promising ideas for Testerep-related outreach.
+For example, the project inspired a theatre production.

 Stakeholders